-As a result of incremental work content and resourcing through the following initiatives in support of the community need, there is an additional 0.2 FTEs in the area of Finance and Technology to administer required corporate functions.
+As a result of incremental work content and resourcing through the following initiatives in support of the community need, there is a minor resourcing impact in the area of Finance and Technology to administer required corporate functions.

-Core service levels required to deliver RGS, Regional Information and Building Inspection functions have been maintained.
 Juan de Fuca Community Planning has absorbed the administration of new COVID-19 Safe Restart funding for the JdF Electoral Area.
 An increase in the number of development applications has required that staff resources be directed to maintaining service levels, and that housekeeping bylaws and consolidations be put on hold at this time.

 See Appendix A for more details about core service delivery.